 - Who is conducting it, and the exact procedures.

-Researchers will present essential information about a trial to potential participants, and should provide time to answer any questions.
+Researchers will present essential information about a trial to potential participants and should provide time to answer any questions.
 This information will also be presented in writing for participants to review and sign as part of an informed consent process for joining a study.
+In most cases, people with FTD enrolling in clinical trials will need someone they know to be a designated study partner.

 What can I expect?